GenesisEducationKyiv/software-engineering-school-5-0-Kyryloloshka/documents/system-design.md

 ### 2.3 Restrictions

 - Only Postgresql as a DBMS.
-- Weather data with Weatherapa.
+- Weather data with Weatherapi.

 ---